The-Receiver/Calculator/readme.md

 Right now it works with operators +, -, * and /, with powers and roots and unary minuses coming soon.

 ## input
+Input is terminated by the newline token (a token taking in the value '\n')